Applying the Closed World Assumption to SUMO-based FOL Ontologies for Effective Commonsense Reasoning: Experimental Results

-This experimentation has been performed by using Vampire v4.2.2 ---which is the {\it CADE ATP System Competition} (CASC) FOF\footnote{First-Order Form non-propositional theorems (axioms with a provable conjecture).} division winner in 2017 \cite{PSS02,SuS06}--- in a Intel\textregistered~Xeon\textregistered~CPU E5-2640v3@2.60GHz with 2GB of RAM memory per processor.
-For each test, we have set an execution-time limit of 300 seconds and a memory limit of 2GB.\footnote{Parameters: \tt{--proof tptp --output\_axiom\_names on --mode casc -t 300 -m 2048}} Totally, the experimentation has required around 482 days/processor of computation effort: 4 ontologies, 17,343 CQs, 2 tests per CQ and 300 seconds per test.
+Our experimentation has been performed by using Vampire v4.2.2 ---which is the {\it CADE ATP System Competition} (CASC) FOF\footnote{First-Order Form non-propositional theorems (axioms with a provable conjecture).} division winner in 2017 \cite{PSS02,SuS06} and the latest available stable release\footnote{\url{https://vprover.github.io/}} of Vampire at the time of our experimentation--- in a Intel\textregistered~Xeon\textregistered~CPU E5-2640v3@2.60GHz with 2GB of RAM memory per processor.
+For each test, we have set an execution-time limit of 300 seconds and a memory limit of 2GB.\footnote{Parameters: \tt{--proof tptp --output\_axiom\_names on --mode casc -t 300 -m 2048}} Totally, the experimentation has required almost 300 days/processor of computation effort: 3 ontologies, 14,324 CQs, 2 tests per CQ and 300 seconds per test.
+All the required knowledge resources ---the original ontology \ADIMENSUMO{} and its versions under the CWA, the set of CQs and conjectures, the mapping between \SUMO{} and \WORDNET{} v3.0, \WORDNET{} v3.0 relation pairs--- and the resulting execution reports are available at \url{https://adimen.si.ehu.es/web/AdimenSUMO}.